rebootl/reflectapp/client/notes.md

 ### Features

 * add images
-  - if image locally not found, maybe on other device
+  - if image locally not found, maybe on other device => WIP, test

 * pagination
 * back button for single entry view